dnotes/vite-plugin-gray-matter/README.md

 This is a [Vite] plugin for parsing Markdown files with Front Matter using the [gray-matter] npm module.
 Feel free to check out the [vite-plugin-gray-matter repository] on GitHub.

+**IMPORTANT NOTE:** This plugin **does not render** the Markdown content as HTML, it only obtains the data for use in [Vite].
+You can then use any Markdown parser to obtain the necessary HTML.

 ## Import Markdown

 This plugin imports Markdown and any associated Front Matter into Vite.